EU to prioritize global vaccination, von der Leyen says in State of EU address | DW | 15.09.2021

 Von der Leyen said Europe was the only region to share its vaccine stock with other countries and pledged an additional 200 million doses to low-income countries.

+DW Brussels Bureau Chief Alexandra von Nahmen highlighted the positive message in this year's State of the Union, looking back more than a year since the pandemic.

+"She stressed that 'we did it together' as one Europe, that the European Union is in a much better place than it was last year," von Nahmen said.

-Her speech comes as EU nations are still grappling with a lingering coronavirus pandemic, that Von der Leyen said was still causing a lot of grief.
+Von der Leyen's speech comes as EU nations are still grappling with a lingering coronavirus pandemic, that she said is still causing a lot of grief.

-But the EU Comission president stressed that the pace of vaccination against COVID-19 must be quickened across the globe.
+But the Commission president stressed that the pace of vaccination against COVID-19 must be quickened across the globe.

 "Let's make sure that it does not turn into a pandemic of the non-vaccinated," she told EU lawmakers in Strasbourg, France.

-She recognised the economic disparity between economically advanced countries and poorer nations.

-"With less than one percent of global doses administered in low income countries, the scale of injustice and the level of urgency is obvious," she said.
+She recognized the economic disparity between economically advanced countries and poorer nations: "With less than 1% of global doses administered in low-income countries, the scale of injustice and the level of urgency is obvious."

 The EU Commission president dedicated much of her speech to climate change and the importance of Europe's youth.